Anthropoid (film): Plot

-When they seek out their contact, they are directed to Dr. Eduard, a veterinary surgeon who stitches Jozef's foot, and arranges for them to meet other resistance members, led by "Uncle" Jan Zelenka-Hajský.
-They are located in a concealed basement of the Saints Cyril and Methodius Cathedral in Prague.
-Gabčík and Kubiš reveal that they are to carry out "Operation Anthropoid," the assassination of Reinhard Heydrich, the main architect of the Final Solution, and the Reichsprotektor of German–occupied Czechoslovakia.
+When they seek out their contact, they are directed to Dr. Eduard, a veterinary surgeon who stitches Jozef's injuries.
+Eduard informs them their contact was arrested by the Gestapo and arranges for them to meet other resistance members, led by "Uncle" Jan Zelenka-Hajský and Ladislav Vaněk.
+Gabčík and Kubiš reveal that they are under orders to carry out Operation Anthropoid, the assassination of Reinhard Heydrich, the main architect of the Final Solution, and the Reichsprotektor of German–occupied Bohemia and Moravia.

-With limited sources of intelligence and equipment, Jozef and Jan must find a way to assassinate Heydrich, an operation which they hope will change the face of Europe.
-With the help of two young women, Marie Kovárníková and Lenka Fafková along with other plotters, the agents plan to ambush Heydrich as he arrives at his headquarters by car.
-When the agents learn that Heydrich is about to be transferred to France, the plan goes into effect straightaway with the duo bolstered by the addition of other agents who have been parachuted into Czechoslovakia and the remaining resistance fighters in Prague.
+With limited sources of intelligence and equipment, Jozef and Jan must find a way to assassinate Heydrich, an operation which they hope will incite further Czech resistance against the occupation.
+With the help of two young women, Marie Kovárníková and Lenka Fafková, along with other plotters, the agents plan to ambush Heydrich along the route to his headquarters at Prague Castle.
+When the agents learn that Heydrich is about to be transferred to Paris, the plan goes into effect straightaway with the duo bolstered by the addition of other agents who have been parachuted into Czechoslovakia and the remaining resistance fighters in Prague.

-On 27 May 1942 the assassination attempt is carried out; it nearly fails when Jozef's Sten submachine gun jams, but Heydrich is severely wounded by Jan's grenade, which shatters his limousine.
-Immediately afterwards, both agents go on the run.
-In response, SS security forces round up thousands of Czech citizens and carry out reprisals, during which Lenka is killed trying to escape Nazi arrest.
-Heydrich soon dies from his injuries in the hospital.
+On 27 May 1942, the assassination attempt is carried out; Jozef's Sten sub-machine gun jams, but Jan throws a makeshift grenade which detonates under Heydrich's limousine, seriously wounding him before Jan and Jozef flee the scene.
+Schutzstaffel (SS) security forces round up thousands of Czech citizens and carry out reprisals, during which Lenka is killed trying to escape.
+Heydrich dies from his injuries a few days later.

-Reprisals continue with the village of Lidice destroyed, all the males over the age of 16 being shot, and the women and children sent to concentration camps.
-The family with whom Jozef and Jan stayed is punished, their house being attacked by numerous Gestapo officers.
-The mother commits suicide by taking a cyanide pill.
-The son is brutally tortured and reveals Jozef and Jan's hiding place.
-Hundreds of troops storm the cathedral where all the agents, including Jozef and Jan, are killed in a fierce six hour battle, along with many German soldiers.
-In 1947, Resistance fighter Karel Čurda was convicted and executed for turning in his fellow resistance agents for the offered reward.
+Reprisals continue with the Lidice massacre, its male population over the age of 16 summarily murdered, and the women and children sent to concentration camps.
+Fearing that his family may fall victim to the reprisals, Resistance fighter Karel Čurda contacts Karl Hermann Frank, Heydrich's replacement as Reichsprotektor and betrays the others for amnesty and the reward.
+The Moravec family who had sheltered Jozef and Jan while they planned the attack are arrested by the Gestapo.
+Marie Moravec commits suicide with a cyanide pill, but her son, Ata Moravec, is tortured by the Gestapo until he reveals Jozef and Jan's hiding place in a concealed basement of the Saints Cyril and Methodius Cathedral in Prague.
+Hundreds of troops storm the cathedral where the Resistance agents are hiding.
+Jan, Adolf Opálka and Josef Bublik engage in a fierce last stand, killing many German soldiers before they are overwhelmed and are killed or commit suicide.
+The SS try to break into the crypt, where Josef Valčík, Jaroslav Švarc, Jan Hrubý and Jozef commit suicide to avoid capture.
+Before Jozef kills himself, he is comforted by a vision of Lenka reaching her hand out to him.

-Ultimately, a total of 5,000 Czechs and Slovaks were killed in the aftermath of the "Heydrich Terror".
-The assassination of Heydrich was the only successful Allied-organised assault on a top-ranking Nazi official in the Second World War.